cawfree/sameorigin/README.md

 await close();
 ```

+> **Warning**
+>
+> Some interfaces defend against tools like `sameorigin` by making an analysis of the runtime window.
+If you find your requests are being rejected, please instantiate `sameorigin` using `headless: false` as a workaround.

 ### 🤔 How does it work?

 When making a call to [`sameorigin`](https://github.com/cawfree/sameorigin), we allocate an instance of [`puppeteer`](https://github.com/puppeteer/puppeteer) in the background which is used to capture requests and serve as a trusted origin for API requests to originate from.